Denied Car Insurance? Why It Happens and What to Do Next

 Step 5: Improve Your Credit Score

 In states where credit is permitted in underwriting, improving your credit score can meaningfully lower your insurance premiums.
+Poor-credit drivers currently pay approximately 76–109% more than excellent-credit drivers.
 Pay bills on time, reduce outstanding balances, and monitor your credit report for errors.
-Even modest improvements can shift you from a high-risk tier to a more competitive pricing bracket.
+Check out our guide on how your credit score affects car insurance rates for actionable strategies.

 Step 6: Re-Shop Every 6–12 Months